Tilting bundles on orders on $P^d$: Tilting bundles on orders

 On the other hand, by $\Ext^i_\Lambda(T,X)=0$ for all $i\ge0$, we have

 for all $i\ge0$ and all $k$ with $0\le k\le d-N$.
 By Theorem \ref{beilinson} (replace $d$ there by $d-N$) we have $e'X=0$. \end{proof}

 We will now show that Proposition \ref{generate} implies the generation condition.
-To do this, we first show that $\Lambda$ has global dimension $d$. \begin{lemma} Let $(R,{\mathfrak m})$ be a regular local ring of dimension $d$ and $(a_1,\ldots,a_\ell)$ a regular sequence for $R$.
+To do this, we first show that $\Lambda$ has global dimension $d$. \begin{lemma} Let $(R,{\mathfrak m})$ be a regular local ring of dimension $d$ and $(a_1,\ldots,a_\ell)$ a subset of a minimal set of generators of $\mathfrak{m}$.
 Then the ring

 has global dimension $d$. \end{lemma}

 \begin{proof} It is enough to show that any simple $B$-module $S$ has projective dimension $d$.
 Up to an automorphism of $B$, we can assume that

 where we regard $B$ as a subring of $M_{p_1\cdots p_\ell}(R)$.